elestilo/el./Thumbnail-Image-Regeneration-in-3.3.md

 Whilst in the customizer, size changes can be previewed due to our on-the-fly image regen.
 These changes will not be persisted to the live site until you hit publish.

+### Background jobs and BasicAuth

+If your site is behind BasicAuth, both async requests and background processes will fail to complete.
+This is because WP Background Processing relies on the WordPress HTTP API, which requires you to attach your BasicAuth credentials to requests.

+You can pass these credentials via a snippet, see: https://github.com/A5hleyRich/wp-background-processing#basicauth

 ### Viewing background regeneration logs

 To view the logs for background image regeneration go to `WooCommerce > Status > Logs` and select the `wc-background-regeneration` log from the dropdown.